From SQL Injection to Shell

 Where:

-• 80 is the TCP port used by the web application (80 is the default value for HTTP).
+• 80: is the TCP port used by the web application (80 is the default HTTP port).

 By sending the following HTTP request: